I'm a member

 Printer Friendly Version

-DESCRIPTIONInterspinous spacers are small devices implanted between the vertebral spinous processes.
+DESCRIPTIONInterspinous and interlaminar implants (spacers) stabilize or distract the adjacent lamina and/or spinous processes and restrict extension to reduce pain in patients with lumbar spinal stenosis and neurogenic claudication.
+Interspinous spacers are small devices implanted between the vertebral spinous processes.
 After implantation, the device is opened or expanded to distract (open) the neural foramen and decompress the nerves.
-Interlaminar spacers are implanted midline between adjacent lamina and spinous processes to provide dynamic stabilization following decompressive surgery.
+Interlaminar spacers are implanted midline between adjacent lamina and spinous processes to provide dynamic stabilization either following decompressive surgery or as an alternative to decompressive surgery.

 One type of interspinous implant is inserted between the spinous processes through a small (4–8 cm) incision and acts as a spacer between the spinous processes, maintaining the flexion of that spinal interspace.
 The supraspinous ligament is maintained and assists in holding the implant in place.
 The surgery does not include any laminotomy, laminectomy, or foraminotomy at the time of insertion, thus reducing the risk of epidural scarring and cerebrospinal fluid leakage.
 Other interspinous spacers require removal of the interspinous ligament and are secured around the upper and lower spinous processes.
-Interlaminar implants are inserted between the adjacent lamina and spinous processes following decompressive surgery.
+Interlaminar implants are inserted between the adjacent lamina and spinous processes.
+These may be referred to as interlaminar implants or an interspinous U.

-In November 2005, the X-STOP® Interspinous Process Decompression (IPD®) System (Kyphon-now part of Medtronic Spine LLC) was approved by the U.S. Food and Drug Administration (FDA) for “treatment of patients aged 50 or older suffering from neurogenic intermittent claudication secondary to a confirmed diagnosis of lumbar spinal stenosis.”
+In 2005, the X-STOP® Interspinous Process Decompression (IPD®) System (Kyphon, now part of Medtronic Spine) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for “treatment of patients aged 50 or older suffering from neurogenic intermittent claudication secondary to a confirmed diagnosis of lumbar spinal stenosis.”
 It is approved for patients with moderately impaired physical function who have had a regimen of at least 6 months of non-operative treatment and who have relief of their pain when in flexion.
-The device is approved for implantation at 1 or 2 lumbar levels in patients whose condition warrants surgery at no more than 2 levels.
-The X-STOP PEEK (polyetheretherketone) received approval in 2006 and is a modified version of the X-STOP that includes a PEEK spacer and additional 16-mm spacer size.
-The indications are the same as for the X-STOP titanium model.
+In 2015, Medtronic discontinued sales and distribution of the implant.

 The FDA labeling also contains multiple precautions and the following warnings:

-Continued FDA approval of the Coflex® is contingent on annual reports of 2 post-approval studies to provide longer-term device performance and device performance under general conditions of use.
-One study will provide 5-year follow-up of the cohort in the pivotal investigational device exemption (IDE) trial.
-The second will be a multi-center trial with 230 patients with follow-up at 5 years that compares decompression alone versus decompression plus Coflex®.
+Continued FDA approval of the coflex® is contingent on annual reports of 2 post-approval studies to provide longer-term device performance and device performance under general conditions of use.
+One study will provide 5-year follow-up of the cohort in the pivotal investigational device exemption trial.
+The second will be a multi-center trial with 230 patients with follow-up at 5 years that compares decompression alone versus decompression plus coflex®.

-The Wallis System (originally from Abbott Spine; currently from Zimmer Spine) was introduced in Europe in 1986.
-The first generation Wallis implant was a titanium block; the second generation device is composed of a plastic-like polymer that is inserted between adjacent processes and held in place with a flat cord that is wrapped around the upper and lower spinous processes.
+The Wallis® System (originally from Abbott Spine; currently from Zimmer Spine) was introduced in Europe in 1986.
+The first generation Wallis implant was a titanium block; the second generation device is a plastic-like polymer that is inserted between adjacent processes and held in place with a flat cord wrapped around the upper and lower spinous processes.
 The Wallis System is currently being tested in an FDA-regulated clinical trial.
-Also in a FDA-regulated clinical trial is the DIAM Spinal Stabilization System (Medtronic Sofamor Danek), which is a soft interspinous spacer with a silicone core.
+Also in a FDA-regulated clinical trial is the DIAM™ Spinal Stabilization System (Medtronic Sofamor Danek), which is a soft interspinous spacer with a silicone core.
 The DIAM system requires removal of the interspinous ligament and is secured with laces around the upper and lower spinous processes.
-Other clinical trials underway at U.S. centers are studying the In-Space (Synthes), Superion® (Vertiflex), and FLEXUS™ (Globus Medical) devices; the comparator in these trials is the X-STOP device.
+Other clinical trials underway at U.S. centers are studying the In-Space (Synthes) and FLEXUS™ (Globus Medical) devices; the comparator in these trials is the X-STOP device.

 POLICYInterspinous distraction devices are considered investigational as a treatment of neurogenic intermittent claudication.